 Once the inventor has come up with a list of targeted companies, a meeting should be held in which the prospective licensee (the company) will provide the inventor with its business plan, assuming the company is interested in the product.

 The inventor should make sure that the potential licensee doesn't offer a royalty rate far below what the inventor seeks.
 Again, the inventor will have a list of target companies, so if the first company offers a substantially lower rate than what the inventor seeks, then the inventor should hold off on agreeing to it.

 There is no “correct” royalty rate in terms of licensing a product.
 The royalty rate should, however, be the maximum rate that the licensee is willing and able to pay, which in turn meets the minimum royalty rate that the licensor (the inventor) is willing to accept.

-If you need help learning more about royalty rates, or if you need help drafting a license agreement, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about patent licensing royalty rates or if you need help drafting a license agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.